 What information do users need and how will they get to it?
 That’s what the information architecture phase addresses (and architecture is truly an appropriate name).
 The sitemap and wireframes—key deliverables produced during this phase—are the blueprints for the site, laying the groundwork for the creative team to work their magic, and the eventual site development.

-Our wireframes are interactive.
-This allows our clients to engage and interact with the site structure before we begin any of the creative design.
+Our wireframes are all interactive (we use InVision).
+This allows our clients to engage and interact with the site structure before we begin any creative design.
 It allows us to define the priority of information and how it will be displayed on a page.
-By investing heavily in the architecture, we avoid many problems down the road (but it also takes a lot of time to do).
+By investing heavily in architecture, we avoid many problems down the road (but it also takes a lot of time to do).

 The Jackrabbit Site

 This can be a challenge, even for us.
-We had to organize our content into simple categories that would allow the various personnas visiting our site to easily access what is important to them.
-We knew our original site worked well, but we still wanted to improve on the way content was served up and make it more dynamic and compelling.
+We had to organize our content into simple categories that would allow the various audiences visiting our site to easily access what is important to them.
+We knew our original site worked well, but we still wanted to improve the way the content was served up and make it more dynamic and compelling.

 3. Design